 Gong Xi Fa Cai!

-I hope you will have found here the motivation to de-clutter, if you needed the boost.
-Chinese New Year is a wonderful time to get the ritual started, but trust me, there is really no right time to start.
+I hope you will have found here the motivation to de-clutter if you need the boost.
+Chinese New Year is a wonderful time to get the ritual started but trust me, there is really no right time to start.
 The most important is just to start!
 Start with whatever time you have, even ten minutes a day will make a difference.
 Break projects into manageable parts.
-If you want to declutter your home, start with one room.
-If it’s the kitchen, begin with the pantry, etc. And don’t move onto the next area until you are done with the first one.
+If you want to de-clutter your home, start with one room.
+If it’s the kitchen, begin with the pantry, etc. And don’t move on to the next area until you are done with the first one.
 Involve a family member or a friend if the idea is too daunting for you.
-And obviously I am here to help too, so just feel free to contact me.
+And obviously, I am here to help too, so just feel free to contact me.